dimeko/assets-proxy/README.md

 # Information
 Assets proxy does not do much.
-It is just an "admin pane" for displaying and editing json files requested from a server.
+It is just an "admin panel" for displaying and editing json files requested from a server.
 It only works alongside [assets-server](https://github.com/dimoiko100/assets-server) which is a very small server that is responsible for serving and storing json files